 Brian is particularly keen for the exercise program he’ll be joining the following week at Aquamoves.

 He was so keen in fact, that he organised his taxi a week early in anticipation.

 “There are goals we set, like visiting the Exercise Physiologist,” Ms Decicco said.

 “We speak to Brian on at least a weekly basis, and also come around regularly to get an idea of what his needs other are.”

 Ms Decicco also manages Brian’s Home Care Package budget, ensuring his funding is allocated in the most effective ways possible.

-A topic of great conversation was Brian’s customized wheelchair.
+A topic of great conversation was Brian’s customised wheelchair.